 Family business is the backbone of the UK economy and the bedrock of its communities.
 The UK has 4.8 million family businesses – 88% percent of all businesses in the UK.
 While the majority are small businesses, over 17,000 are medium and large companies.
 More than one in ten large companies are family owned, and nearly half of all medium-sized businesses.
 More than one in ten large companies are family owned, and nearly half of all medium-sized businesses.
 They also produce a lot of money for the British coffers generating over a quarter of UK GDP.

-At Sills & Betteridge LLP we recognise that family businesses are like people – they come in all shapes and sizes – and have been supporting OMBs/SMEs across South Yorkshire and East Midlands since 1759 throughout their full life-cycle with many of our family business clients now at fourth and fifth generation stage.
+Sills & Betteridge have been supporting OMBs/SMEs across Lincolnshire, Yorkshire and The East Midlands since 1759 throughout their full life-cycle, with many of our family business clients now at fourth and fifth generation stage.
 We understand what makes family business owners tick, their commercial and personal drivers, what they want to see from their legal advisers, and how to tailor and deliver pragmatic and commercially focused legal advice to them with a highly personable and committed approach so they receive the best possible experience.

-For an informal chat, or to arrange a coffee meeting, to discuss any ways in which we might be able to help put your family business ahead, please contact Neil Large, Corporate Partner, on 07551 756 438 or email@example.com
+For an informal chat to discuss any ways in which we might be able to help put your family business ahead, please contact Euan McLaughlin, Corporate Partner, on 01522 542211 or firstname.lastname@example.org